serge-sans-paille/pythran-stories/content/2019-03-06-source-to-source-transformation.rst

 code, but not brave enough to dive into the generated C++ code, Pythran provides a compilation switch to dump the refined Python code, after optimization and before it gets translated to C++.
-Internally, this relies on the fact we have to backends: a C++ backend and a Python backend.
+Internally, this relies on the fact we have two backends: a C++ backend and a Python backend.

 Using Pythran as a Source-to-Source Compiler
 ============================================